Treasures of the Caucasus: Azerbaijan, Georgia & Armenia

 Depart your hometown arriving the next day at Baku’s International Airport.
 After passing through customs and collecting your luggage you will be met by the guide and taken to the hotel for your overnight.

 Get an early start today to explore Azerbaijan's capital Baku.
 The residents stayed behind their 14th century walls until the 19th century, when the Russian empire began exploiting the great oil reserves under the waters of the Caspian Sea.
 Before entering the old city, visit Martyrs Lane, not only for the site but for the beautiful panoramic view of all Baku.
 Martyrs Lane in brief, is in memory of the lives lost in Azerbaijan's struggle for independence.
-The Old City includes the Shirvanshah's palace, the Maiden Tower, several caravansaries, the old city walls and gates, the nearby Fountain Square and much more.
+The Old City includes the Shirvanshah's palace, the Maiden Tower, several caravansaries, the old city walls and gates, 19th century St. Bartholomew church, the nearby Fountain Square and much more.
+After lunch in the afternoon we will visit Carpet Museum and Mini Venice.
 Return to the hotel for your overnight.
-(B,L)
+(B,L,D)

 On the second day venture a bit outside Baku, visiting the UNESCO petroglyphs on the Gobustan Peninsula and the nearby Mud Volcanos.
 After lunch beside the Caspian Sea, visit the amazing Heydar Aliyev Center/Museum, designed by the world-renowned architect Zaha Hadid.
 Continue to see the Zoroastrian Fire Temple on the northern outskirts of the city.
-In the evening, take a walk in Baku's twinkling lights that illuminate the night sky.
+After visiting Fire Temple, we will proceed to Yanardag – Flaming Mountain.
+Return back to Baku and in the evening, take a walk in its twinkling lights that illuminate the night sky.
 Return to the hotel for your overnight.
-(B,L)
+(B,L,D)

 Tblisi – Mtskheta- Ananuri-Kazbegi- Guduari